+AVI 120 Introduction to Aviation (3) This course provides a broad understanding of all aspects of the air transportation industry, with emphasis on present and future developments in air transportation.
+The course will include the impact the airline industry is making on airports and other segments of aviation.
+(Offered in the fall.)
 This course is designed to develop the student's knowledge of and skill in flying solely through the use of instruments on-board the aircraft.
 The course covers a variety of subject areas including: theoretical aspects of instrument flight, basic principles of instrument flying, aviation meteorology, radio navigation, federal aviation regulations and instrument flying procedures.
 This course also prepares the student for the basic altitude instrument flying, VOR and NBD tracking, partial panel operation, DME arcs, and holding entries and patterns.
 Successful completion of this course along with the associated flight labs are required for Commercial Pilot Certification.
 Prerequisites: AVI 110.
 AVI 111 and AVI 112.
-(Offered in the fall.)